VIDEO TUTORIAL:

 - Read our guide on simplified sewing (leather holes).

-- The steps are almost similar to method 3.
+- The steps are almost the same as method 3.
 We recommend trimming the end of your strap to avoid creating excess thickness.
-The diameter of the holes is 1.5 mm (we recommend making smaller holes of 0.9 mm / 1 mm).
+The hole diameter is 1.5 mm (we recommend making the holes smaller by 0.9 mm / 1 mm).

 ![]() |